Climatology: Climate change

-Climate change occurs when changes in Earth's climate system result in new weather patterns that remain in place for an extended period of time.
-This length of time can be as short as a few decades to as long as millions of years.
+Climate change occurs when changes of Earth's climate system result in new weather patterns that remain for an extended period of time.
+This duration of time can be as brief as a few decades to as long as millions of years.
 The climate system receives nearly all of its energy from the sun.
 The climate system also gives off energy to outer space.
 The balance of incoming and outgoing energy, and the passage of the energy through the climate system, determines Earth's energy budget.
 When the incoming energy is greater than the outgoing energy, earth's energy budget is positive and the climate system is warming.
 If more energy goes out, the energy budget is negative and earth experiences cooling.
 Climate change also influences the average sea level.

-Modern climate change is driven by the human emissions of greenhouse gas from the burning of fossil fuel driving up global mean surface temperatures.
-Rising temperatures are only one aspect of modern climate change though, with includes observed changes in precipitation, storm tracks and cloudiness.
-Warmer temperatures are driving further changes in the climate system, such as the widespread melt of glaciers, sea level rise and shifts in flora and fauna.
+Modern climate change is caused largely by the human emissions of greenhouse gas from the burning of fossil fuel which increases global mean surface temperatures.
+Increasing temperature is only one aspect of modern climate change, which also includes observed changes of precipitation, storm tracks and cloudiness.
+Warmer temperatures are causing further changes of the climate system, such as the widespread melt of glaciers, sea level rise and shifts of flora and fauna.

 Differences with meteorology

-In contrast to meteorology, which focuses on short term weather systems lasting up to a few weeks, climatology studies the frequency and trends of those systems.
-It studies the periodicity of weather events over years to millennia, as well as changes in long-term average weather patterns, in relation to atmospheric conditions.
+In contrast to meteorology, which emphasises short term weather systems lasting no more than a few weeks, climatology studies the frequency and trends of those systems.
+It studies the periodicity of weather events over years to millennia, as well as changes of long-term average weather patterns in relation to atmospheric conditions.
 Climatologists study both the nature of climates – local, regional or global – and the natural or human-induced factors that cause climates to change.
 Climatology considers the past and can help predict future climate change.

 Phenomena of climatological interest include the atmospheric boundary layer, circulation patterns, heat transfer (radiative, convective and latent), interactions between the atmosphere and the oceans and land surface (particularly vegetation, land use and topography), and the chemical and physical composition of the atmosphere.

 Use in weather forecasting

-A more complicated way of making a forecast, the analog technique requires remembering a previous weather event which is expected to be mimicked by an upcoming event.
-What makes it a difficult technique to use is that there is rarely a perfect analog for an event in the future.
-Some call this type of forecasting pattern recognition, which remains a useful method of observing rainfall over data voids such as oceans with knowledge of how satellite imagery relates to precipitation rates over land, as well as the forecasting of precipitation amounts and distribution in the future.
-A variation on this theme is used in medium range forecasting, which is known as teleconnections, when systems in other locations are used to help pin down the location of a system within the surrounding regime.
+A relative difficult method of forecast, the analog technique requires remembering a previous weather event which is expected to be mimicked by an upcoming event.
+What makes it a difficult technique is that there is rarely a perfect analog for an event of the future.
+Some refer to this type of forecasting as pattern recognition, which remains a useful method of estimating rainfall over data voids such as oceans using knowledge of how satellite imagery relates to precipitation rates over land, as well as the forecasting of precipitation amounts and distribution of the future.
+A variation of this theme, used for medium range forecasting, is known as teleconnections, when systems in other locations are used to help determine the location of a system within the regime surrounding.
 One method of using teleconnections are by using climate indices such as ENSO-related phenomena.